,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Shukla Paksha Panchami ends at 11:34 AM IST on February 22, 2026.
-After 11:34 AM, Shukla Paksha Sashti begins, marking the sixth lunar day of the waxing Moon.
+The post states that Shukla Paksha Panchami prevails until 11:34 AM IST on Sunday, February 22, 2026.
+After 11:34 AM IST, Shukla Paksha Sashti begins.

-What are the Shubh Muhurat windows mentioned for this date?
+Which Shubh Muhurat windows are mentioned for this date?